oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 <tr class="header">
 <th><p>relationship_types:</p>
 <p>mycompany.mytypes.myCustomClientServerType:</p>
-<p>derived_from:
+<p>derived_from: <span class="comment-start" id="297"

->
-> data-author="Jordan,PM,Paul,TNK6 R"
+data-author="Jordan,PM,Paul,TNK6 R"
-> data-date="2020-11-09T08:39:00Z"
->
-> This type is no longer defined so it
-> should not be used in an example
+data-date="2020-11-09T08:39:00Z">This type is no longer defined so it should not be used in an example</span>tosca.relationships.HostedOn<span class="comment-end" id="297"></span></p>

-tosca.relationships.HostedOn<span
-class="comment-end" id="297"></span></p>
 <p>properties:</p>
 <p># more details ...</p>